micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/getting_started/index.md

 ###### Int32_publisher

-The purpose of the package is to publish one of the most basic ROS2 messages and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.
+The purpose of the package is to publish one of the most basic ROS 2 messages and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.
 For each publication, the message value increases in one unit order to see in the subscriber side the message variations.

 ###### Int32_subscriber

-The purpose of the package is to subscribe to one of the most basic ROS2 messages and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.
+The purpose of the package is to subscribe to one of the most basic ROS 2 messages and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.

 ##### Run demonstration (Linux)